 The Council has business continuity plans for all of its key services and a Corporate Business Continuity Plan is in place to manage the corporate response to an incident.
-In response to the COVID-19 outbreak and to ensure business continuity of its essential services, the Council instigated an Incident Management Team which co-ordinated the local emergency response within Stevenage.

 Information and Records Governance

 New General Data Protection Regulations were approved by the EU Parliament on 14 April 2016 and were enforced on 25 May 2018.
 The primary objectives of these regulations are to give citizens and residents control of their personal data and to simplify the regulatory environment.